-While healthy kidneys have several functions in the body, the most well-known job is to produce urine.
-When kidney function goes below 10% to 15% kidneys are no longer able to filter the blood and make urine.
+Although healthy kidneys have several functions in the body, the most well-known job is to produce urine.
+When kidney function goes below 10 to 15 percent, kidneys are no longer able to filter the blood and make urine.
 This causes toxins to build up in the body along with excess fluid.
-Fortunately, we live in a time when there are treatments and medicines that can replace the functions of the kidneys and keep the body alive.
-One type of renal replacement therapy — meaning a treatment that replaces kidney function — is hemodialysis.
-Hemodialysis is a therapy that filters waste, removes extra fluid and balances electrolytes (sodium, potassium, bicarbonate, chloride, calcium, magnesium and phosphate).
+Fortunately, there are treatments and medicines that can replace the functions of the kidneys and keep the body alive.
+One type of treatment that replaces kidney function is hemodialysis.
+Hemodialysis is a therapy that filters waste, removes extra fluid and balances electrolytes (e.g., sodium, potassium, bicarbonate, chloride, calcium, magnesium, phosphate).

 In hemodialysis, blood is removed from the body and filtered through a man-made membrane called a dialyzer, or artificial kidney, and then the filtered blood is returned to the body.
 The average person has about 10 to 12 pints of blood; during dialysis only one pint (about two cups) is outside of the body at a time.
 To perform hemodialysis there needs to be an access created to get the blood from the body to the dialyzer and back to the body.
 There are three access types for hemodialysis: arteriovenous (AV) fistula, AV graft and central venous catheter.
 The AV fistula is the vascular access most recommended by the dialysis community; however, you and your doctor will decide which access is best for you.

-The dialyzer is the key to hemodialysis.
-The dialyzer is called the artificial kidney because it filters the blood — a job the kidneys used to do.
+The dialyzer is the key to hemodialysis by acting as an artificial kidney that filters the blood.
 The dialyzer is a hollow plastic tube about a foot long and three inches in diameter that contains many tiny filters.
-(Dialyzers are made in different sizes so doctors can prescribe the best one for their patients.)
 There are two sections in the dialyzer; the section for dialysate and the section for the blood.
-The two sections are divided by a semipermeable membrane so that they don’t mix together.
-A semipermeable membrane has microscopic holes that allow only some substances to cross the membrane.
-Because it is semipermeable, the membrane allows water and waste to pass through, but does not allow blood cells to pass through.
+The two sections are divided by a semipermeable membrane with microscopic holes that allow water and waste to cross the membrane.

 Hemodialysis is an effective treatment for those with end stage renal disease.
 However, hemodialysis alone will not provide a complete treatment for those with kidney failure.
 Diet and fluid restrictions need to be followed, and medicines may need to be taken to replace other functions of the kidneys, such as regulating blood pressure and stimulating production of red blood cells to prevent anemia.

 For those who choose in-center hemodialysis, some of the benefits are that they will have their treatments performed in a dialysis center by trained professionals.
 They can spend their time in dialysis sleeping, reading, writing, watching television, listening to music or doing other quiet activities.
 There are four days a week when they will not have to go to dialysis.
-Some of the disadvantages are that they will have to travel to and from hemodialysis three times each week and it takes advanced notice to travel and arrange for dialysis in a visiting dialysis center.
+Some of the disadvantages are that they will have to travel to and from hemodialysis three times each week.
 The diet restrictions include limiting foods that contain phosphorus, potassium and sodium and drinking a limited amount of fluid.
-Some people report a “washed out” feeling after hemodialysis and go home to take a nap.
+Some people report a “washed out” feeling after hemodialysis.
 Those who perform nocturnal hemodialysis (in center or at home) report that this washed out feeling is not as common.
-Also, because nocturnal dialysis is performed during nonproductive sleeping hours, many people report they feel that their lives are more “normal” because they don’t have to take time out of their days for dialysis.
+Also, because nocturnal dialysis is performed during nonproductive sleeping hours, many people report they feel that their lives are more “normal.”

 This site is for informational purposes only and is not intended to be a substitute for medical advice from a physician.